 As a former ELA teacher, math instruction has always seemed like the quest for the Grail to me.
 First off, the content seems very foreign (at least to me!) and then there is the great need for paper and pencil to do the work with.
-Of course, in today’s classroom, math education is just as innovative as any other subject area due to the large number of excellent tools available for the students.
+Of course, in today’s classroom, math education is just as innovative as any other subject area due to a large number of excellent tools available for the students.
 In this blog, I share some math resources that you may not be familiar with.

 Collaborative Math Tools

 Math Whiteboard is a fabulous, free, collaborative tool designed specifically for math education.
 It allows the teacher, who shares a link to a collaborative board, to see the work of every student at one time.
 You can import PDFs for students to work on and annotate, use the included graphing calculator, take advantage of the powerful Computer Algebra System that allows for calculations from arithmetic to calculus, and write or type math formulas and numbers.
 The site runs in any browser and so works on any device.